Vage-engine/scons/README.rst

 Email: legalvidllq@gmail.com
 Website: [your website here]

-Check out my YouTube channel for videos, tutorials, and updates related to build systems and VageBuild:
+Check out my YouTube channel for videos, tutorials, and updates related to build systems and FAGE:
 [**Subscribe to VidllQ on YouTube**](https://www.youtube.com/@Mrsiita)

 ---